artoria-dev/data-science-lol/README.md

 ## Project Object

 Main target for this project will be able to predict the outcome of a game based on in-game values at the 15-minute mark.
-As bonus, I will try to determine the most influential factors in League of Legends in order to win a game.

 ## Acquiring Data